sider/sider-docs/docs/troubleshooting.md

 The maximum number of changed files in a pull request is **3,000** in Sider.
 An analysis never starts if your changed files exceed the limit.

+## Installing dependencies fails

+If you are using private dependencies via a package manager (e.g. npm), you need extra steps.
+See ["Private Dependencies"](./advanced-settings/private-dependencies.md) for more details.